magnars/catenate/README.md

  - **Minification?**

-   This middleware doesn't concern itself with minification.
-At least not yet.
+   Not yet.
 It is certainly something I'd like to tackle soon.

  - **Compiling?**